AlecVail/AboutMe/README.md

 - 👀 I’m interested in ...
 -       Getting a job
 -       Learning
--       Practicing
+-       Creating/Finishing Projects
 - 🌱 I’m currently learning ...
+-       R
 -       Python
--       HTML
--       CSS
+-       Statistical Analysis
--       JS
+-       Machine Learning
 - 💞️ I’m looking to collaborate on ...
--       Learning the basics
+-       Data Science Projects
+-       Theory and Forecasting Projects
+-       Data Visualization Projects
 - 📫 How to reach me ...
 -       alec.vail95@gmail.com

 <!---
-LordOfSmores/LordOfSmores is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+Alec Vail/LordOfSmores is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->